For Resident Districts

 Notice of Intent to Participate

-Resident districts must be informed if a student intends to participate in the choice program.
-Students who are registered with their resident district must complete the Notice of Intent to Participate form andsubmit it to their resident district by December 2, 2013.
+A resident district must be informed if a student intends to participate in the Choice program.
+Students who are registered with their resident district must complete the Notice of Intent to Participate form and submit it to their resident district by December 1, 2015.
 The district should provide a signed receipt that acknowledges receipt of the form.
+Late forms can be submitted to the resident district if the student is a late applicant.
 The resident district cannot prevent a student from applying to a choice district if the Notice of Intent form was submitted late.

 Confirmation of Enrollment

 The information requested on the student application that is submitted to the choice district will indicate whether or not a student is eligible to be considered Tier 1.
 To confirm Tier 1 eligibility, the choice district must submit the applicant's information to his/her resident district.
-The resident district will then verify whether or not that student has attended public school in the district for the entire 2013-2014 school year.
-The choice district must complete a Confirmation of Enrollment spreadsheet for each resident district from which it received student applications, listing each student's name, the school currently attending, and the current grade level.
+The resident district will then verify whether or not that student was counted in its October 2015 ASSA count and that the student is currently enrolled in the resident district.
+The following steps are required:

 NOTE: If a student moved during the year but attended the public school of both the old and new resident districts, both districts must be contacted to confirm enrollment during the respective time periods.
 These students are also considered Tier 1.

-A Tier 1 studentmust be enrolled in a NJ public school in his or her resident school district for the entire year (2013-14) immediately preceding enrollment in a choice district.
-If applying for kindergarten, the student must be attending his or her resident district's preschool; or if no district preschool exists, he/she must have a sibling currently attending the choice district to be considered Tier 1.
+A Tier 1 student must be enrolled in a NJ public school in his or her resident school district for the entire year (2015-2016 ) immediately preceding enrollment in a choice district.
+If applying for kindergarten, the student must be attending a free preschool in his or her resident district (as is the case in "former Abbott districts); or if no district preschool exists, he/she must have a sibling currently attending the choice district to be considered Tier 1.

-Tier 2 studentsinclude NJ residents who have not attended their resident school for the entire year immediately prior to enrollment in the choice district and do not otherwise meet the requirements for Tier 1.
+Tier 2 students include NJ residents who have not attended their free resident school for the entire year immediately prior to enrollment in the choice district and do not otherwise meet the requirements for Tier 1.
 This includes students who have been attending public school outside their districts of residence or private school.

 Notice of Intent to Enroll

-Choice districts may accept late applications after December 2.
-Late applicants may be added to the district's waitlist (if one exists) and may be accepted if seats become available, provided the district does not exceed its approved enrollment maximum.
-Choice districts may accommodate late applicants until all approved seats have been filled.
-Any applicants who apply AFTER the NJDOE data collection (1/24/14) will not be funded.
+Choice districts may accept late applications after December 1.
+Late applicants may be added to the district's waitlist (if one exists) and may be accepted for enrollment in 2016-17 if seats become available, provided the district does not exceed its approved enrollment maximum.